Revocation and Reconstruction of Shared Quantum States: Conclusion:

-\textit{\bf Acknowledgment:} This work is done at Center for Security, Theory and Algorithmic Research (CSTAR), IIIT, Hyderabad.

-\begin{widetext} \textit{\bf Appendix 1:} (Proof of Lemma 1)\\ \\ \item For Alice to successfully retrieve the secret, Bob and Charlie must measure their respective qubits in the Hadamard Basis.
-In TABLE II we show how Alice can retrieve back her message by enlisting down the respective local operations corresponding to Bob’s and Charlie’s measurement outcomes.
-Consider Alice's resultant state outcome in Hadamard Basis $\ket{+}\ket{+}$:
+\begin{widetext} \textit{\bf Appendix 1:} (Proof of Theorem 1)\\ \\ For Alice to successfully retrieve the state, Bob must measures his qubit and Charlie must measure his respective qubit in the Hadamard Basis.
+We show how Alice can retrieve back her message by enlisting down the respective local operations corresponding to Bob’s and Charlie’s measurement outcomes. \\ \\ If Bob measures measures his qubit in Hadamard Basis $\lvert+\rangle$ and Charlie measures measures his respective qubit in Hadamard Basis $\lvert+\rangle$, the resultant state on Alice’s side is given by the following (when Alice's initial measurement outcome is $\lvert\phi^+\rangle$):

 Condition of normalization of the above Alice's resultant state is as follows: